eProsima/Discovery-Server/README.md

 The [RTPS standard](http://www.omg.org/spec/DDSI-RTPS/2.3) specifies in section 8.5 a non-centralized, distributed, simple discovery mechanism.
 This mechanism was devised to allow interoperability between independent vendor-specific implementations but it is not expected to be optimal in every environment.

+## Commercial support

+Looking for commercial support?
+Write us to info@eprosima.com

+Find more about us at [eProsima’s webpage](https://eprosima.com/).

+## Overview

 There are several scenarios where the simple discovery mechanism is unsuitable, or it just simply cannot be
 applied: